 “No doubt.
 You must do it every night after I’m asleep.”

 “Actually, what you’re remembering is Stu.
 He’s my new protégée.
-I’ve been having him practice on you.”
+I have him practice on you.”

 “You really are twisted.”

-We ran up to the house, grabbed Stu, and dragged him screaming to the dock where we threw him in the water.
-We stood there laughing at him below us.
+We run up to the house, grab Stu, and drag him screaming to the dock where we throw him in the water.
+We stand there laughing at him below us.

 “What I do?
 What I do?”

 Winking so only Stu sees, I say, “I told Scott what we’ve been doing to him in his sleep.”

 Scott dives in, catching him in a few strokes.
 It isn’t much of a match, so I jump in on Stu’s side, turning the tables.
 Stu mocks Scott as I hold him back.